 While the Mayans of the Yucatán had long been wrapping corn tortillas around foods like eggs, it was the Aztecs who formalized the 'true' enchilada.

 Enchilada is derived from the Nahuatl word chīlmōlli, which means chile sauce.
-Similarly, enmolada means "in mole" (or in other words corn tortillas smothered in mole).
+Similarly, enmolada means "in mole" (or in other words corn tortillas covered in mole).

-While the exact timeframe and origin of enmoladas are speculative, the modern-day version of mole poblano (used in this recipe) comes from the Puebla region.
+While the exact timeframe and origin of enchiladas de mole is speculative, the modern-day version of mole poblano comes from the Puebla region.

-Mole enchiladas can easily be made vegan, but you'll often see mole made with chicken stock and the tortillas filled with chicken and cheese.
+Enmoladas can easily be made vegan, but mole is often made with chicken stock and tortillas filled with chicken and cheese.

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

-Although you don't need fillings for the meal to be classified as enmoladas, a perfectly paired combo makes it extra special.
-Here are a few of our favorites:
+Although you don't need fillings for the meal to be classified as enmoladas, a perfectly paired combination makes it extra special.
+Here are a few ideas: